webplatform/docs/PointerEvents/pointer_events_sites/index.md

 ---
-title: pointer events sites
+title: Pointer events sites
+readiness: 'Ready to Use'
+summary: 'Checkout the following web sites that have already implemented the W3C Pointer Events specification showcasing new features enabled by modern HTML5 browsers:'
 tags:
   - Basic
   - Pages
-readiness: 'Ready to Use'
-summary: 'Checkout the following web sites that have already implemented the W3C Pointer Events specification showcasing new features enabled by modern HTML5 browsers:'
 uri: 'PointerEvents/pointer events sites'

 ---
-# Pointer events sites

-## Summary
+## <span>Summary</span>

 Checkout the following web sites that have already implemented the W3C Pointer Events specification showcasing new features enabled by modern HTML5 browsers:

-## Want to add your own Pointer Events site?
+## <span>Want to add your own Pointer Events site?</span>

 Once you have implemented Pointer Events on your own website, you are encouraged to add it to this list using these simple steps: